vishalpapan/ansible-slurm-deployment/README.md

-# 🚀 Slurm HPC Cluster Automation with Ansible
+# Slurm HPC Cluster Automation with Ansible

 ## Overview
-Enterprise-grade Ansible automation for deploying Slurm HPC clusters.
-Transforms manual 200+ line bash scripts into modular, scalable Infrastructure as Code.
+This project represents my journey into learning Ansible by tackling a real-world challenge: automating the complex deployment of a Slurm HPC cluster.
+I took my existing manual installation script and transformed it into a dynamic, enterprise-grade Ansible automation.
+Now, you can deploy a production-ready Slurm cluster where the version is dynamically fetched from the official website.
+For a deeper dive into the manual process that inspired this automation, check out my Medium article: A Comprehensive Guide to Installing Slurm from Source https://medium.com/@vishal.papan/a-comprehensive-guide-to-installing-slurm-from-source-20028ff837d7.

 ## Architecture Diagram